 Familiarize Yourself With The Local Real Estate Market

 You need to become as much of an expert on your area’s real estate market as you can.
 What are the average home values in your neighborhood?
-What methods do most home shoppers in your city use to find homes for sale?
+What methods do most home buyers in your city use to find homes for sale?
 Are you in a buyer’s market or a seller’s market?

 Be Willing To Negotiate, But Know Your Home’s Worth